JonathanGun/advent-of-code/2024/README.md

-# Advent of Code 2024
+# Advent of Code - 2024

-This is my attempt to learn clojure language.
+This is my attempt to learn [clojure](https://clojure.org/) language.
 I will try to solve the problems using clojure and will try to incorporate unit tests.

 The solution will roughly follow this structure: